-Ancestor veneration is a practice that nearly all animistic peoples, past and present, have shared, and the pre-Christian Norse and other Germanic peoples are certainly no exception.
-The dead remained in their community’s collective memory long after their passing, and were perceived to confer blessings upon the land and the people they left behind.
-This may have been especially so if they were properly reverenced by their descendents.
+Ancestor veneration is a practice that nearly all pagan peoples, past and present, have shared, and the pre-Christian Norse and other Germanic peoples were certainly no exception.
+The dead remained in their community’s collective memory long after their passing, and were believed to confer blessings upon the land and the people they left behind.
+This may have been especially so if they were properly revered by their descendants.

 In Old Norse literature, the most frequent gift of the ancestors is the fertility of the land, which, it hardly needs to be pointed out, corresponds very well to the ecological role of a decaying body – providing nourishment for other, living members of the ecological community.
-The hamingja (“luck”), one of the semi-autonomous parts of the self in the indigenous Germanic worldview, is often passed on to a descendent.
+The hamingja (“luck”), one of the semi-autonomous parts of the self in the Norse worldview, is often said to have been passed on to a descendant.
 He or she is thereby granted the ancestor’s propensity for success.
-Sitting on a burial mound in order to receive creative inspiration or an answer to a burning question is another common practice.
+Sitting on a burial mound in order to receive creative inspiration or an answer to a burning question is another commonly noted practice.
 In addition to these specific customs, the ancestors are petitioned for help in all areas of life.

 Ancestors, Elves, and Land Spirits

 Intriguingly, the line that separates human ancestors, elves, and land spirits (Old Norse landvættir) in Old Norse literature is quite blurry.
 While it would be straining the evidence to suggest that the three categories are ultimately synonymous, it would be in blatant contradiction of the evidence to suggest that they’re cleanly separate groups.
 The ancient Germanic conception must lie somewhere in the middle, although precisely where is impossible to say – due, as with so many other areas of our knowledge of this worldview, to the sparseness of the primary sources.